- July 1, 2020

 "Brain Please Don't" is a narrative-driven game that explores the inner workings of a teenager's mind.
 Players must navigate through various encounters, playing cards that represent Cameron's thoughts and impulses, with the goal of choosing paths that lead to better mental states.
 The game encourages players to construct positive psychological spirals while examining the challenges of managing self-doubt, anxiety, and inadequacy.
 The game's endings and outcomes are dependent on the player's choices and interpretations.

-- The game offers a unique combination of deck-building mechanics within an interactive visual novel framework, providing an interesting concept for players.
+- The game offers a unique combination of deck-building mechanics within an interactive visual novel framework, providing an interesting proof of concept.

 - The gameplay lacks depth and strategy, as players can simply click cards to progress without meaningful choices affecting the story.

-- There is minimal replay value due to the linear nature of the narrative, with no branching paths or significant changes based on player decisions.
+- There is minimal replay value due to the linear nature of the story, with no significant changes based on player decisions or character traits.

-The gameplay combines deckbuilding with an interactive visual novel format, offering a unique experience, though some players find that many dialogue options lack meaningful impact, leading to a sense of mechanical redundancy.
-While the game is not particularly challenging if players grasp its mechanics, it does provide an interesting intersection with themes of mental health.
-Overall, it presents a novel concept but may fall short in delivering engaging gameplay.
+The gameplay combines deckbuilding mechanics with an interactive visual novel format, offering a unique experience that some players find intriguing.
+However, many dialogue options lack meaningful impact, leading to a sense of mechanical redundancy and a breakdown in core gameplay.
+Despite its simplicity, the game effectively intertwines its mechanics with themes of mental health, which may appeal to certain players.

 “I also think the combination of deckbuilding in an interactive visual novel framework is relatively new and unique, so it's worth playing if you're interested in seeing a proof of concept of those mechanics combined.”